w3c/wai-media-guide/captions.md

 ### Interactive Transcripts from Captions
 {:.no_toc}

-Caption files are used by media players to provide _interactive transcripts_.
+Caption files are used by some media players to provide _interactive transcripts_.
 Interactive transcripts highlight text phrases as they are spoken.
 Users can select text in the transcript and go to that point in the video.
-Some players provide interactive transcript functionality, and some do not.)
+Some players provide interactive transcript functionality.

 <img src="{{ "/content-images/wai-media-guide/interactive-transcript.png" | relative_url }}" alt="">